jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/measurements-and-metrics.md

   To compute the resources consumed, we'll assume an additional table `resource_usage` of signals with the columns `period_end` being a unix Epoch, a `resource_label` to identify the resource being consumed and a decimal `amount` that represents the quantity of the resource consumed in a pre-defined unit of measure specific to the resource label (e.g. thread counts, memory Mbytes, CPU units, ...)

-  - Resources (by type, or aggregated through a common attribute like cost) consumed during the sampling period
+  - Resources (by type, or aggregated through a common signal like cost) consumed during the sampling period

     ```sql
     select resource_label, period_end, sum(amount)